 The deadline for the submission of the first draft of the review is typically 6 months.
-CIS’ will need to check all search related content of the draft review, including; search date in the header, abstract, plain language summary, search methods for identification of studies in the methods section, description of studies in the results section, discussion, the search strategy in the appendices and the PRISMA diagram.
+CIS’ should check all search related content of the draft review, including; search date in the header, abstract, plain language summary, search methods for identification of studies in the methods section, description of studies in the results section, discussion, the search strategy in the appendices and the PRISMA diagram.
 CIS’ may be asked to check other sections, such as references, depending on the review group.

 After all editorial comments have been addressed by the authors, the review will be published.